-Site values should be determined by reference to local rental evidence for sports grounds or recreational land.
+3.1.1 Site values should be determined by reference to local rental evidence for sports grounds or recreational land.
 The valuer should consider local rental evidence and circumstances when choosing an appropriate rate per hectare.

-In the absence of local evidence, rates of £500 to £750 (dependant on location) to Net Annual Value (NAV) per hectare should be applied to the total area of the sports ground.
+In the absence of local evidence, a rate of £900 to Net Annual Value (NAV) per hectare should be applied to the total area of the sports ground.
 An adjustment may be considered appropriate for excess land that is undeveloped or in the nature of amenity ground only.